 Implementing and managing AI in logistics requires skilled professionals with expertise in data science, machine learning, and industry-specific operations.
 Yet, it is reported that 68% of executives find it difficult to hire qualified personnel.

-Therefore, training programs are a must for logistics companies to help their employees gain AI/ML skills.
 Another solution to this challenge is hiring external expertise.
 At SPD Technology, we completed a number of projects for logistics and can combine our industry experience with AI/ML skills to help you address specific complexities of your system.

 SPD Technology Expertise in AI for Logistics Industry